Hector Field (1927-1953)

 The dedication ended with a street dance at First Avenue between Roberts Street and Broadway.

 Pictured in two postcards below is the original Hector Field Terminal.
-The Christmas card depicts, I assume, the men and women who worked at the facility.
+The Christmas card likely depicts the men and women who worked at the facility.
 Their names (clockwise from the upper right) are Lloyd Jensen, Cliff Gohdes, Ken Diehl, Celia Fattore, Bill Harrison, Bob Wall, Duane Jennings, Man Johnson, John Ewald, and Wally Kuhr.
 This building was replaced in 1953 with the terminal shown below.
-I do not know the date of construction of the original terminal.
+The date of construction of the original terminal is undetermined.

 The photograph to the right was taken in 1938, seven years after the dedication of Hector Field.
-I do not know the type of airplane pictured here.
 Behind the plane, one can see the original terminal building.

 Early Air Tragedies